lingz/meteor-reactive-class/README.md

 });
 ```

-Update the object just like how you would any other, and reflect those changes
+Update the object just like how you would any other regular javascript object,
-on mongo.
+and reflect those changes on MongoDB.
 ```javascript
 post.name = "My Pretty Cool Pet";
 post.update();